Destinations Greece The Cyclades Santorini

 The stay.

-Twelve hotels across four tiers — small boutiques in Imerovigli, the inland-Pyrgos design hotel, the Marriott Luxury Collection set, and the Oia cliff-edge headliners.
-The honest read: Imerovigli is the default base (same view as Oia, half the rate, walkable to both Fira and the Skaros Rock walk); Oia is the once-or-twice splurge; Pyrgos is the second-time-to-Santorini choice.
+Twelve hotels across four tiers.
+The honest read: Imerovigli is the default base — the Oia view at half the rate, walkable to Fira and the Skaros Rock walk; Oia is the once-or-twice splurge; Pyrgos the second-trip choice.

 €150–250/night · the small boutiques in Imerovigli

-Seven villas cut into the volcanic ridge on the Skaros-facing edge of Imerovigli — the same caldera view as Oia at noticeably less rate, with a small infinity pool and a more lived-in Cycladic feeling than the famous-name Oia properties.
-Owner-run for 30+ years.
-Open April through October only; the early-evening light on the pool deck is the moment.
+Six cave-cut villas on the Skaros-facing edge of Imerovigli — the same caldera view as Oia at noticeably less rate, with a small infinity pool looking straight across to Skaros Rock.
+Each villa is named and styled individually, carved into the volcanic rock in the old Cycladic way, and the whole place feels more lived-in than the famous-name Oia properties next door.
+Family-run and quiet.
+Open April through October; the early-evening light on the pool deck is the moment.

 What it's known for